What is lymphocytosis (high lymphocyte count)?

-Lymphocytosis usually goes away after treatment for the condition or disease that caused the body to produce extra white blood cells.
+Lymphocytosis usually goes away after treatment for the condition or disease that caused your body to produce extra white blood cells.

-If you have a persistent infection or you experience chronic (ongoing) symptoms or symptoms that get worse over time, contact your doctor.
+Contact your provider if you have a persistent infection or experience chronic (ongoing) symptoms or symptoms that get worse over time.
 Your doctor can determine if you have lymphocytosis during a complete medical examination.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy